ncatlab/nlab-content/pages/3/6/5/5/15563/content.md

 is [[support|supported]] over the point $\mathrm{Spec}(\mathbb{F}_p)$ in $\mathrm{Spec}(\mathbb{Z})$, then the standard fact that in [[positive characteristic|characteristic]] $p$ the
 $p$-power operation is a ring homomorphism now means that the derivation-like action vanishes here, as expected from the analogy, but that a pure homomorphism part covering the identity remains --  the [[Frobenius homomorphism]] $\mathrm{Frob}_p$.
-If by some abuse of notation we allow ourselves to write [[Isbell duality|formally dual]] morphisms for maps between rings that are not necessarily homomorphisms, then this situation ispossibly usefully visualized as follows.
+If by some abuse of notation we allow ourselves to write [[Isbell duality|formally dual]] morphisms for maps between rings that are not necessarily homomorphisms, then this situation is, possibly, usefully visualized as follows.
 $$
   \array{
     \mathrm{Spec}(R)